 (NCBI-index: 33466)

-A fairly common ermine moth is the Apple Ermine (Yponomeuta malinellus).
+A reasonably common ermine moth is the Apple Ermine (Yponomeuta malinellus).
 You can encounter this moth, especially near apple trees.
 The wings are white, often with grey pollination, with numerous black spots slightly larger than the other species.
 It is sometimes difficult to distinguish the ermine moths from each other.
 A characteristic of the Apple Ermine is the black spots aligned near the apex.
-They are also more sharply drawn than the other species.
+They are also more sharply drawn than the different species.
 The hindwing is grey-brown.
-The flying period is from mid-June to mid-August in one generation and the wingspan is 20-23mm.
+The flying period is from mid-June to mid-August in one generation, and the wingspan is 20-23mm.
 Host plant: Apple.
 Dutch name: Appelstippelmot.
-Frisian name:
+Frisian name: –

 Flying period: